 A full Business Case was received and considered.
-The proposed tenant is considered to be of sound grounding and has the ability to provide the use requested by Cabinet to benefit both the ward and the wider community.
+The proposed tenant is of sound grounding and can provide the use requested by Cabinet to benefit both the ward and the wider community.

-(vi) Details of the proposed terms of the transaction which will ensure that the disposal will contribute to the achievement or improvement of the social, economic and environmental wellbeing of the area.
+(vi) Details of the proposed terms of the transaction which will ensure that the disposal will contribute to the achievement or improvement of the social, economic, and environmental wellbeing of the area.